 The health insurance plans available to LGHP members differ in the benefit levels they provide, the doctors and hospitals you can access and the out-of-pocket costs.
 In general, managed care plans, such as Health Maintenance Organizations (HMOs) and Open Access Plans (OAP), deliver healthcare through a system of network providers and have a lower monthly premium than the Local Care Health Plan (LCHP).
 Members will find a listing of providers who participate in the health plan's network when they go to the provider directory page on the plan's website.

 There are several managed care plans located throughout the state available to LGHP members.
-In addition to managed care, LGHP offers the Local Care Health Plan (LCHP) (FY20 LCHP - Effective July 1, 2019), administered by Aetna effective July 1, 2017, and allows plan participants to access any provider nationwide.
+In addition to managed care, LGHP offers the Local Care Health Plan (LCHP) (FY20 LCHP - Effective July 1, 2019), administered by Aetna, and allows plan participants to access any provider nationwide.
 Enhanced benefits are available for LCHP members who receive services from a LCHP network provider.
-The Local Consumer-Driven Health Plan (FY20 LCDHP - Effective July 1, 2019), administered by Aetna is effective July 1, 2017.
+The Local Consumer-Driven Health Plan (FY20 LCDHP - Effective July 1, 2019), administered by Aetna.

 You will now have telemedicine available to you under your HMO and OAP health plans for a reduced copayment.
 LCHP and LCDHP enrollees will receive the benefit at the same coinsurance level; however, due to the reduction in the cost of the visit, you as the member, will experience significant savings.